-First, there’s the new naval facility in Bahrain.
-It’s actually called the United Kingdom Naval Support Facility or HMS Jufair.
+First, there is the new naval facility in Bahrain, called the United Kingdom Naval Support Facility, or HMS Jufair.

 It is stationed on the site of an old base, which the Royal Navy ran until 1971.

-The facility enables ships to undergo maintenance in the Gulf rather than at a base in the UK.
-This means ships can be semi-permanently based there.
+The facility enables ships to undergo maintenance in the Gulf rather than at a base in the UK, meaning ships can be semi-permanently based there.

-The second big change is that HMS Montrose will stay in the Gulf until 2022.
+The second big change, which was confirmed last year, is that HMS Montrose is set to stay in the Gulf until 2022.

-Therefore, pre-dating the current tension, the Royal Navy had significantly planned to increase its Middle East presence.
+Pre-dating the current tensions, the Royal Navy had significantly planned to increase its Middle East presence.

 What Royal Navy ships are in the Gulf?